iotempire/iotempower/README.rst

 ``initialize`` sets up your wifi based on the settings in system.conf and also encrypts the network connection.

-At an ulniot-command prompt try typing ``uhelp`` and check the small manual.
+At an ulnoiot-command prompt try typing ``uhelp`` and check the small manual.

 Take a look at the setup.cpp in your node-folder and enable the onboardled.